EPICS-synApps/support/docs/synAppsReleaseNotes.md

 - The build was modified so it's possible to to things like "make uninstall" from the support directory, and still build configure (so CHECK\_RELEASE is done).
 - Added caQtDM displays

+snapDb.py - converted to use pyepics
+mdaExplorer:
+    *   added distutils config to simplify installation
+    *   merged mda.py and mda\_f.py into mda.py
+    *   Made mda.py conditional on availability of wxmpl and axes3d
+    *   check for unreasonable scan rank mdaPythonUtils - make mda and f\_xdrlib support installable as a Python package
+mdautils-src - new version
+changePrefix - fix for devIocStats, treat op/ui/\*.ui files
+dependencies.py - find selected dependencies in synApps modules
+makeTar.py - automate generation of tar file from svn export

 - Version changes from R5-6 to R5-7

 | module | old version | new version | highlights, comments |